5.11: Remote probes took the photographs

 Well, evidently there is the capability to transmit TV images over long distances, and evidently those TV images can be in colour.
 There is also the capability to control unmanned vehicles remotely.
 What the conspiracy lovers can not do, however, is identify which unmanned probe took the live TV images, or state when this probe was launched, or who was controlling it, or why the voices of Armstrong, Collins and Aldrin are tracked as coming from the moon (with the correct delay for the distance) and not from either Earth (which would give an incorrect voice delay) or from LEO (which would be instantly detectable because of the orbital speed this would require).

-Figure 5.11.1a shows Lunar Orbiter 1’s first image of Earth from lunar orbit as printed in magazines at the time.
+Figure 5.11.1a shows Lunar Orbiter 1’s first image of Earth from lunar orbit as printed in numerous magazines at the time.
 The LOIRP have produced a much cleaned up version (see the articles on this page), but it should be pretty obvious that the view of Earth is not the quality we have seen in Apollo photographs, and neither is it in colour.
 Figure 5.11.1b shows that cleaned up version in comparison with a NIMBUS image from the date it was taken, August 23rd 1966.

 Figure 5.11.1a: First ever Earthrise photograph, taken by Lunar Orbiter I on 23/08/66.
 Source.